-Administration and shareholder service fees represent fees earned for fund administration and shareholder services from our U.S. retail funds, ETFs and certain closed-end funds.
-Fund administration and shareholder service fees decreased by \$16.7 million, or 16.3%, for the year ended December 31, 2022 compared to the prior year, primarily due to the decrease in average assets under management for our open- and closed-end funds during the period as a result of market performance and net outflows in our open-end funds.
+Administration and shareholder service fees represent fees earned for fund administration and shareholder services from our U.S. retail funds, ETFs and closed-end funds.
+Fund administration and shareholder service fees remained consistent for the year ended December 31, 2024 compared to the prior year.